ImKKingshuk/LockKnife/README.md

 ## Acknowledgments

 `LockKnife : The Ultimate Android Password Tool` is developed for research and educational purposes.
 It should be used responsibly and in compliance with all applicable laws and regulations.
-The developer acknowledges and appreciates the effort that went into creating this powerful and versatile Android password recovery tool.
+The developer of this tool is not responsible for any misuse of this tool.

 Feel free to contribute to the project by reporting issues or submitting pull requests!